Mixtoo/flymd/README.en.md

 ### License

-This project uses "FlySpeed MarkDown (flyMD) Non-Commercial Open Source License (NC 1.0)".
+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](LICENSE).

-- ✅ **Allowed**: Non-commercial use, modification, copying, and redistribution (attribution required)
+- ✅ **Allowed**: Use, modify, copy, and redistribute for any purpose (including commercial), as long as you comply with GPL-3.0
-- ❌ **Prohibited**: Commercial use without authorization
+- ❗ **Constraint**: If you distribute FlyMD or modified versions (whether paid or free), you must provide the corresponding source code and keep copyright and license notices

-For commercial licensing, contact: flyhunterl <flyhunterl@gmail.com>
+For proprietary/commercial use cases that are incompatible with GPL-3.0, contact: flyhunterl <flyhunterl@gmail.com>

 Full License: [LICENSE](LICENSE) | Third-Party Components: [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md)